AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 >[!NOTE]
 >
->If you do not set categories, the first asset will be displayed on the product page.
+>If you do not set categories, the first asset is displayed on the product page.

 The mechanism to select the image to be displayed is as follows:

-1. Verifiy if a category is set for the Product Page.
+1. Verify if a category is set for the Product Page.
-1. If not, verifiy if a category is set for the Catalog.
+1. If not, verify if a category is set for the Catalog.
 1. If not, verify if a category is set for the Products Console.

 >[!NOTE]